 “I need to be around people, even though it's not easy at times.
 You get out of your own head that way.”

 Being part of a community can have a positive effect on mental health and emotional wellbeing.
-Community involvement provides a sense of belonging and social connectedness, and can offer extra meaning and purpose to everyday life.
+Community involvement provides a sense of belonging and social connectedness.
+It can also offer extra meaning and purpose to everyday life.

-Communities can exist or be created from a shared location, hobbies, or lived experiences and backgrounds, or simply a common cause.
-For many people, communicating and sharing with others – through online forums, social media, or in person - helps you to experience a healthier mindset, improved self-worth, and greater enjoyment of life.
+Communities can exist or be created from a shared location, hobbies, lived experiences and backgrounds, or a common cause.
+For many people, communicating with others – through online forums, social media, or in person – can help them to have a healthier mindset, improved self-worth, and greater enjoyment of life.

-Around one-third of Australian adults have no involvement in social and community groups.
-Having people to talk to and depend on, and making new connections through hobbies or a social group can help reduce the risk of mental ill-health.
+Around one-third of Australian adults are not involved in any social or community groups.
+Having people to talk to and depend on, and making new connections through hobbies or a social group can help reduce the risk of mental illness.